Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 2. API Management Platforms: They focus on creating, publishing, and protecting an API.
 Development teams that create APIs consumed internally and externally rely on these tools as they write applications.
 You can check out the Royal Cyber blog to learn about API management platforms like IMB API Connect, MuleSoft, Apigee API, and MS Azure API.

-3. Proxy Management: They focus on decrypting all the enterprise traffic, scanning, and reporting anomalies.
-Different solutions are typically used for various types of traffic – web and email.
+3. Proxy Management focuses on decrypting all enterprise traffic, scanning, and reporting anomalies.
+Different solutions are typically used for various types of traffic, such as web and email.
 Chat is an example.

 Cloud Access Security Brokers